 - 11A.11 For single advance finance, the lender's knowledge of the customer (other than an existing customer) only extends to information gleaned at the identification stage, and to a single monthly payment on the agreement.
-Their occupation details and income are generally known and the applicant's details are usually validated by searches at one or more of the Credit Reference Agencies. - 11A.12 For Store cards and revolving credit facilities, additional reviews are undertaken on a regular basis to update the customer details. - 11A.13 The nature of consumer credit, however, is that the type of agreement entered into with the customer carries a relatively low risk of money laundering. - 11A.14 Consumer credit can be provided through a number of different channels.
-Customers may be introduced through the internet, via the telephone, by post or face to face.
-Where lending is obtained remotely without face-to-face contact, this is likely to carry a higher risk.
+Their occupation details and income are generally known and the applicant's details are usually validated by searches at one or more of the Credit Reference Agencies. - 11A.12 For Store cards and revolving credit facilities, additional reviews are undertaken on a regular basis to update the customer details. - 11A.13 The nature of consumer credit, however, is that the type of agreement entered into with the customer carries a relatively low risk of money laundering.

-&lt;sup>23 This may slightly vary by form of credit.
+This may slightly vary by form of credit.